Medically reviewed on February 20, 2018

 If a person with anorexia becomes severely malnourished, every organ in the body can be damaged, including the brain, heart and kidneys.
 This damage may not be fully reversible, even when the anorexia is under control.

-In addition to the host of physical complications, people with anorexia also commonly have other mental disorders as well.
+In addition to the host of physical complications, people with anorexia also commonly have other mental health disorders as well.
 They may include:

 - Depression, anxiety and other mood disorders